holler-at-alexecook/samegameroguelike.github.io/README.md

 1. end the game

 # IDEAS
+## ABILITIES/CHARACTERS
+1. start with more money
+1. start with a larger item limit
+1. items cost X% less
 ## ITEMS
 1. pick axe - remove one gem
 1. compass - change the direction of how the gems fall - up down left or right